CarliJoy/intersection_examples/docs/specification.rst

 When we originally considered the unordered version, there were a number of issues that appeared, many of which proved insurmountable.
-It was impossible to reach a consensus because it meant that in certain scenerios there were multiple interpretations for the type of each attribute.
+It was impossible to reach a consensus because it meant that in certain scenarios there were multiple interpretations for the type of each attribute.
 Some issues include:

 - Combining intersections with ``Any``